sadhac/mcp-scan/README.md

 ## Quick Start
-To run a static MCP-Scan, use the following command:
+To run MCP-Scan statically, use the following command:

 ```bash
 uvx mcp-scan@latest